ghantoos/lshell/README.md

 - User 'foo':
        - must be able to access /usr and /var but not /usr/local
-       - user all command in his PATH but 'su'
+       - user all command in their PATH but 'su'
        - has a warning counter set to 5
-       - has his home path set to '/home/users'
+       - has their home path set to '/home/users'

 - User 'bar':
        - must be able to access /etc and /usr but not /usr/local